Sensors Market Size and Share

 Sensors Market Analysis by Mordor Intelligence

-The sensors market size reached USD 244.31 billion in 2025 and is forecast to climb to USD 401 billion by 2030, advancing at a 10.42% CAGR.
+The sensors market size is expected to grow from USD 244.31 billion in 2025 to USD 269.43 billion in 2026 and is forecast to reach USD 439.66 billion by 2031 at 10.29% CAGR over 2026-2031.
 The growth is propelled by wider adoption of autonomous mobility platforms, rapid industrial automation, and expanding use-cases in connected healthcare.
 Convergence between artificial intelligence and sensor hardware is enabling predictive maintenance systems that cut unplanned factory downtime by up to 50%.
 Temperature devices currently dominate the sensors market with 23% share, while chemical variants are on track for the fastest expansion at a 14.8% CAGR.
 Asia-Pacific leads demand on the back of Chinese smart manufacturing programs, strong automotive innovation in Japan, and long-standing semiconductor supply chains.
 At the same time, Middle East & Africa is emerging as the quickest-growing region, supported by large-scale infrastructure digitalization and clean-energy buildouts.
 Competitive intensity remains high and fragmented, yet recent joint ventures and targeted acquisitions are accelerating consolidation around multimodal and AI-enabled product portfolios.[1]Bosch Press, “AI-enabled sensors deliver life-changing use cases,” us.bosch-press.com

 Key Report Takeaways